-- Promote safe, vibrant, and livable neighborhoods. - Encourage new uses within neighborhoods to be compatible with existing development patterns. - Protect productive farmland from incompatible, adjacent land uses. - Discourage uncoordinated strip development along major road corridors. - Guide new development in such a way as to minimize impacts on existing community character. - Develop and implement Smart Growth Policies. - Ensure consistency between land use designation and the availability of public sewer and water capacity. - Establish growth area boundaries and discourage development outside those boundaries. - Achieve consistency with the Mercer County Comprehensive Plan. - Implement land use controls to guide uses toward suitable sites and away from sensitive natural resources. - Identify sites for economic development. - Determine appropriate land use strategies for riverfront development and supportive improvements. - Attain consistency of land use along municipal boundaries.
+- Promote safe, vibrant, and livable neighborhoods. - Encourage new uses within neighborhoods to be compatible with existing development patterns. - Protect productive farmland from incompatible, adjacent land uses or activities that will adversely affect the long-term viability and investment in land and improvements. - Discourage uncoordinated strip development along major road corridors. - Guide new development in such a way as to minimize impacts on existing community character. - Develop and implement Smart Growth Policies. - Ensure consistency between land use designation and the availability of public sewer and water capacity. - Establish growth area boundaries and discourage development outside those boundaries. - Achieve consistency with the Mercer County Comprehensive Plan. - Identify areas for agricultural preservation. - Implement land use controls to guide uses toward suitable sites and away from sensitive natural resources. - Identify sites for economic development. - Determine appropriate land use strategies for riverfront development and supportive improvements. - Attain consistency of land use along municipal boundaries.

-- Create a common vision for the major road corridors in the Region. - Maintain the integrity and enhance visual aesthetics of existing residential neighborhoods. - Identify appropriate implementation techniques, such as official maps, for use in the Region. - Retain the rural character of designated rural areas within the Region. - Plan for development of the Hermitage Town Center. - Encourage a mix of residential, commercial, and industrial uses in the cities and borough.
-Limit the encroachment of industrial uses into residential and commercial areas within Wheatland.
-Expand shopping opportunities in the downtowns of Sharon and Farrell.
+- Create a common vision for the major road corridors in the Region. - Maintain the integrity and enhance visual aesthetics of existing residential neighborhoods. - Identify appropriate implementation techniques, such as official maps, for use in the Region. - Retain the rural character of designated rural areas within the Region. - Maintain the quaint character of West Middlesex and allow appropriate commercial development consistent with that character. - Encourage a balanced mix of residential, commercial, and industrial uses to address tax base issues. - Consider costs and benefits of land use decisions, distribution effects, and the impact on the social fabric of the community and the environment. - Encourage agricultural practices which benefit wildlife and the environment.

-- A. Update zoning maps and zoning district provisions to reflect the Future Land Use Plan as necessary. - B. Update Statements of Community Development Objectives contained in zoning ordinances to be consistent with this Plan. - C. In zoning ordinances, provide for land development techniques designed to protect existing resources, provide open spaces, enhance streetscapes, and protect the character of existing developed areas: - 1.
+- A. Update zoning maps and zoning district provisions, to reflect the Future Land Use Plan as necessary. - B. Update Statements of Community Development Objectives contained in zoning ordinances to be consistent with this Plan. - C. In zoning ordinances, provide for land development techniques designed to protect existing resources, provide open spaces, enhance streetscapes, and protect the character of existing developed areas: - 1.
 Conservation Zoning (Growing Greener Concept of Natural Lands Trust) in the Region:

-Determine whether Conservation Development should be the default and/or encouraged method of development, with density disincentives given to other methods of development, which result in less open space, and protection of resources.
+Determine whether Conservation Development should be the default and/or encouraged method of development, with density disincentives given to other methods of development which result in less open space and protection of resources.
 The typical Conservation Development process is: